 Gloves: Like in the case of coverall, disposable gloves are also recommended.
 This will prevent spreading the harm that can be caused by asbestos.
 If the removal job will require the use of latex gloves, the latter should be powder-free or low-protein.
 Once through with its use, workers should wash their hand thoroughly, including their fingernails.
 This is to prevent have leftover fibres that can also spell danger to whoever could come in contact with it.

-Footwear: It is also important for providers of asbestos disposal service Sydney to provide their workers with the right protection for their feet.
+Footwear: It is also important for providers of asbestos disposal Sydney services to give their workers the right protection for their feet.
 It should be free from lace, since the lace can easily come in direct contact with asbestos.
 It is also recommended that each worker will have their own footwear.
 Sharing is discouraged in order to promote hygiene in the workplace.
 It is also critical that the footwear will have anti-slip sole to minimize the likelihood of accidents in the work area.
 After the job, the footwear should be properly disposed and decontaminated.
 It should be stored in an upside down position in order to lessen the possibility of contamination.

 Respiratory Protective Equipment: This is also amongst the most important that should be present during the process of asbestos abatement.
 The AS/NZS 1716:2012 mandates that such devices should be mandatory.
 While there are many RPEs that are available, there should be a competent individual from the contractor who will choose the specific type that should be used by the worker, which will depend on the extent of the job and the exposure to asbestos that is anticipated.
 Like in the case of those that have been mentioned earlier, there is also a need to making sure of their right fit.
 It should be fitted on the face to ensure that no particles will penetrate the device.
 This should be the last equipment to be taken off once the removal job is done.